billster45/gradio_simple_regression/DESCRIPTION.md

-A simple dashboard showing pypi stats for python libraries.
+A simple dashboard showing regression for python libraries.
 Updates on load, and has no buttons!